Motivating your remote team

 Perhaps not everyone is keen to have quizzes or online drinks but ask the team to come up with ideas that help to keep the team connected.
 Using slack channels or fun newsletters helps the team share their news whilst they aren’t working in an office.

-Accept that working hours may now differ if they are juggling additional priorities, such as children.
-You may have to be flexible in your approach to their working hours, and in turn this will help them to stay motivated.
+Accept that working hours may now differ.
+You may have to be flexible in your approach to their working hours, and in turn, this will help them to stay motivated.
 Not being tied to a rigid 9-5 will help them to work around other commitments and focus more when they need to work.

 Encourage them to take breaks